-Incarcerated persons are allowed to correspond with other incarcerated persons in this correctional facility, as well as other jails or correctional institutions, as long as they pay for the mailing and the mailing is sent and received through the U.S. Postal Service.
+Inmates are allowed to correspond with other inmates in this correctional facility, as well as other jails or correctional institutions, as long as they pay for the mailing, the mailing is sent and received through the U.S. Postal Service, and the corresepndance is approved by the Chief Deputy or his/ her designee.
+Facility safety and security is considered during the approval process.

-Incarcerated persons shall be notified in writing whenever their mail is held or returned to the sender.
-Mail logs and records, justification of censoring or rejection of mail, and copies of hold or return notices shall be maintained in the incarcerated person's file in accordance with established records retention schedules.
-Electronic or scanned routine mail or photos that are rejected in accordance with the provisions of this policy will receive a notification for the reason of the rejection via the tablet.
+Inmates shall be notified in writing whenever their mail is held or returned to the sender.
+Mail logs and records, justification of censoring or rejection of mail, and copies of hold or return notices shall be maintained in the inmate's file in accordance with established records retention schedules.